forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/rules.md

 ### UnusedMethodsRule Limitations

 - UnusedMethodsRule works on private or protected constructors and private instance methods.
-- These methods are constructors aren’t supported, are excluded from analysis, and may produce false negatives:
+- These methods and constructors aren’t supported, are excluded from analysis, and may produce false negatives:
     - public or global constructors
     - protected, public, or global instance methods
     - static methods of any visibility aren't currently supported